 - Higher yield of amenable cells for Cryo-ET experiments

-- Precise cell positioning within EM grids meshes
+- Precise cell positioning within EM grid meshes

 - Undamaged surface thanks to maskless photopatterning

 Higher yield of amenable cells for your Cryo-ET experiments

 Cryo-ET is a powerful tool for imaging complex structure under close-to-life conditions.
 However, cell samples need some specific requirements to be imaged.
 One obvious advantage of EM grids micropatterning is the higher number of cells per grid that are amenable for further observation which makes the results of experiments more efficient.
 Thus, EM grids are not overcrowded since cells only adhere on the micropatterned area.
 It keeps cell density to a minimum, which increases the quality of the vitrification, while maximizing the number of cells in the mesh.